 Who Controls: How Does the Bitcoin Exchange Rate Work

 So by now, all of us know that Bitcoin is very volatile, it never sleeps, it is unpredictable, is it vulnerable to market news and the story goes on!
-But how does the Bitcoin exchange rate actually work?
+But how does the Bitcoin exchange rate work?

 Bitcoin is a decentralized currency and as such it is not regulated by any government or other authoritative body.
 However, it has a fixed number of assets that can be generated by use of peer to peer computer networks, and as such the supply at the end of the day is fixed, that is, it cannot go beyond a maximum.
-Now this is the most important and most dominant factor that drives and controls the Bitcoin exchange rate and decides on how does the Bitcoin exchange rate works, the limited supply.
+Now this is the most important and most dominant factor that drives and controls the Bitcoin exchange rate and decides on how the Bitcoin exchange rate works, the limited supply.

 Facts: How Does the Bitcoin Exchange Rate Work